 The Morton College Campus Police Department attends monthly administrative, faculty, and college council meetings to share and listen to the campus community's concerns.
 Officers, upon request, provide safety presentations to any departments on campus.
-These presentations address topics ranging from specific crime-related issues to safety presentations address topics ranging from specific crime-related issues to safety presentations.

-tips, crime prevention, and safety awareness.
+These presentations address topics ranging from specific crime-related issues to safety tips, crime prevention, and safety awareness.
 The Police Department will also share risk management advice when an unsafe situation is identified on campus.
 The department is responsible for preparing safety information to be shared in the monthly newsletter and on advertising boards around campus.
 The college can share safety information instantaneously broadcast via RAVE on-campus faculty and staff cell phone or email.